zengbing15/lumos_doc/docs/guides/indexer.md

 ### Step 1.
 Install the indexer package.

-To install the RocksDB backed indexer as a dependency for a project:
+To install the RocksDB backed indexer as a project dependency:

 ```shell
 cd mydapp